jlhitt1993/stocks_app/README.md

 included in this package directory.
     - To load a local file, add the path to the file as shown `AAPL = Stocks('aapl', local='C://path_to_file')`

+### Analyzing a large set of stocks

+A list of stocks can be provided in stock_list.txt to be downloaded and analyzed later.
+- Fill in the list in stock_list.txt and save the file.
+- Run read_stock_list.py and choose the directory to save the json files.
+- Use the `local` argument in `Stock()` to import the json data from the local files.